lsimons/caseum/docs/guides/stages.md

 * analyze the designs for architecture characteristics like cohesion or modularity
 * perform an [AWS well-architected review](https://aws.amazon.com/architecture/well-architected/) or another similar structured design review process

 For most of these reviews you do not need to complete the Models view.
-You do need to Components view, and to have a good Components view you should have the other views to some level of detail as well.
+You do need the Components view, and to have a good Components view you should have the other views to some level of detail as well.

 To do so, draw the designs as you otherwise would.
 Then do an additional round to annotate the whiteboards based on those other issues.
 During the review write the issues on notes on the board, but do not immediately try to solve the issues.
 After you capture all the issues, prioritize them.
 Discuss only the important ones in more detail, and only as much as time allows.